Jayfeather233/OrbitTransCalc/README.md

 ---

+This is just a library.
+No UI.
+Please refer to `main.cpp` for useage example.

 This project is used to calculate how much deltaV you need to change your orbit.
 This idea comes from a game: [KSP](https://store.steampowered.com/app/220200/Kerbal_Space_Program/) and its realistic [mods](https://forum.kerbalspaceprogram.com/topic/190040-rp-1-realistic-progression-one-for-ksp-1123/).
 It only works for ascending/descending node only at pe/ap and using Hohmann Transfer.

 It's basically accurate if you don't change your central body.
 You **can** calculate the planetary transfer, but the result is a little rough.